The Three Most Important Qualities to Impress College Admissions Committees

 When candidates appear to be both smart enough and good enough, admissions committees will read your personal essay with great interest, primarily to determine how likable you are.
 Not, and I say again, NOT to read about one more impressive achievement.
 This is the one place in your entire application where your goal isn’t to be impressive.
 In fact, trying to look impressive often strikes admissions officers, like guests at a party, as unlikable.

-Remember, by this point, they know that you’re smart enough and good enough, so here they’re trying to assess your ability to play nicely in the college sandbox.
-Consequently, it’s better to tell a modest story where you look human or endearing than even a slightly immodest one or, at the risk of scuttling the whole mission, one where you’re the hero; no one will accuse you of sounding braggy at any point before the main essay, but it’s all too easy to come off as arrogant in your main essay.
+Remember, by this point in your application, they know that you’re smart enough and good enough, so here they’re trying to assess your ability to play nicely in the college sandbox with all the other kids.
+Consequently, it’s better to tell a modest story where you look human or endearing than even a slightly immodest one or, at the risk of scuttling the whole mission, one where you’re the hero of the story; no one will accuse you of sounding braggy at any point before the main essay, but it’s all too easy to come off as too big for your britches in your main essay.

 So remember when it comes to writing your college applications, try to be like Stuart Smalley and you’ll go far.
 If you need help with any part of your apps, we are here to help! 🙂